Azizbek98/React-Movie-Typescript/README.md

 <h2 align="center">React Movie App Typescript</h2>

-<p align="center">This project bundler is a ready template for developing react web applications.
-Here I have used it to create movie web application using react and typescript.</p>
+<p align="center">In this project repo I have used it to create movie web application using react and typescript.</p>

 <hr />